 We love our customers at Aldi.
 Which is why we’re passionate about being friendly, helpful, and treating everyone with respect.
 But we’re also super efficient – doing more for our customers with less.
 So managing an Aldi store is a bit different.
 When things get tough (which they will), you’ll take control and get fast, impressive results through your team.
 You’ll have previous experience of managing a team of at least 8 colleagues at any one time in a fast paced environment, so you can always lead by example - by rolling up your sleeves and getting the job done.

-Company pension, private employee medical insurance (after 4 years), long service awards, sick pay, and maternity, paternity and adoption leave after 2 years.
+Company pension (after 4 years), private employee medical insurance (after 4 years), long service awards, sick pay, and maternity, paternity and adoption leave after 2 years.

 You’ll get 4 weeks’ paid holiday, plus bank holidays increasing to 5 weeks’ paid holiday, plus bank holidays after 2 years.